Cold Water Immersion Safety and Timing Tips Explained

 • Avoid Hypothermia: Be mindful of shivers, numbness, and blue skin.
 These are signs to exit the water.

 • Medical Conditions: If you have heart conditions, high blood pressure, Raynaud’s disease, or any other significant health issues, consult your doctor before attempting CWI.
+Individuals with these conditions may experience stronger reactions to cold and should proceed only under guidance.

 • Avoid Alcohol: Never combine cold water immersion with alcohol consumption.